beach walk in Chiaia

 View of Naples

-Just north of Chiaia is Vomero.
-It was beautiful and somehow calming while still having city vibes.
-You also have beautiful city and water views plus a large park to roam around in.
 For some reason it felt like public transportation was easier to get to and from this area than in Chiaia.
 If you are traveling with kids, this may be the best place to stay.

 View from Castle Sant'Elmo in Vomero

 This might be the best option if you are going for a short trip and need to be in on the action.
-This places you right in the center of all the popular sites but is also the most crowded and closest to the train station and airport where theft and pick-pocketing is most likely to happen.
+This places you right in the center of all the popular sites and museums but is also the most crowded.

 A street view in Centro Storico

-Book your stay in Centro Storico here!
+Street view in Centro Storico

 Right by the water, this area is best if you plan on doing more boat trips to nearby Islands since you are very close to the port.
 The beach walk is beautiful and lined with fancy restaurants.
 This area also puts you at walking distance to Castle dell’Ovo and very close to Castle Nuovo.